onepanelio/core-docs/docs/deployment/configuration/files.md

 # - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 database:
   # Name of database
-  # If using an external production database, use the name of that database.
+  # If using a managed database, use the name of that database.
-  # For in-cluster test database, use any name you like.
+  # For in-cluster database, leave as "onepanel".
   databaseName: onepanel
   # Do not change, only `postgres` driver is supported at this time.
   driverName: postgres
+  # Database host
+  # If using a managed databases, use the database host name.
-  # Database host - use `postgres` for in-cluster test database
+  # Leave as `postgres` for in-cluster database.
-  host: <database-ip-or-hostname>
+  host: postgres
   # Database password
-  # If using an external production database, use the password for that database.
+  # If using a managed database, use the password for that database.
-  # For in-cluster test database, use any password you like.
+  # For in-cluster database, pick any password.
   password: <password>
   # Database port
   port: 5432
   # Database username
-  # If using an external production database, use the username for that database.
+  # If using a managed database, use the username for that database.
-  # For in-cluster test database, use any username you like.
+  # For in-cluster database, pick any username.
   username: <username>
 ```
 <!--